KillzXGaming/Cafe-Shader-Studio/README.md

 Keep in mind this is very WIP.
 Editing is limited to material editing.
 You can export/import materials as json for more direct editing (though keep in mind if the file swapped uses a different shader file, then the bfres will need to be reopened.

+## Notes
+**If a material is red (for a game with supported shader viewing) that means it failed to find the shader.
+This means your model has a skin count not supported by the shader, or the shader option combination and/or render state combination is not supported by the shader.**

 ## Screenshots

 ![image](https://user-images.githubusercontent.com/13475262/116014206-24a6f900-a602-11eb-8a34-31d07576909f.png)